 Understanding the Meaning of Interpersonal Skills is Essential for Personal and Professional Growth

 When we talk about interpersonal skills, we are referring to the ability to communicate effectively, understand others, and build meaningful connections.
-Now, these skills are not just about speaking clearly or being polite; they encompass a wide range of behaviors that help you interact with people from different backgrounds and perspectives.
+These skills are not just about speaking clearly or being polite; they encompass a wide range of behaviors that help you interact with people from different backgrounds and perspectives.
 In essence, interpersonal skills are the tools that enable you to connect, collaborate, and thrive in both personal and professional environments.

 Developing these skills requires practice and self-awareness.
 Here are some practical steps you can take to improve your interpersonal abilities: